fusheng1990/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale,
+First, I converted the images to grayscale.

 then I select the rigon of interest by vectors. the region is a trapezoid, which shows in the picture.